yewyewXD/gitlearn/README.md

 #Learn Git
-\n These are just some sample files for learning purpose
+These are just some sample files for learning purpose